dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 for blue–green light 𝜆mfp ∼ 100 kilometers.
 After a distance comparable to 100 kilometers, a significant fraction of the nonred light has been removed (and scattered in all directions).

 At midday, when the Sun is overhead, the travel distance is the thickness of the atmosphere 𝐻, roughly 8 kilometers.
 This distance is much shorter than the mean free path, so very little light (of any color) is scattered out of the sunbeam, and the Sun looks white as it would from space.
-(Fortunately, our theory doesn't predict that the midday Sun looks red—but do not test this analysis by looking directly at the Sun!)
+(Fortunately, our theory doesn't predict that the midday Sun looks red — but do not test this analysis by looking directly at the Sun!)
 As the Sun descends in the sky, sunlight travels ever farther in the atmosphere.

 At sunset, how far does sunlight travel in the atmosphere?